 The Mi-26 made its first flight in December 1977.
 The helicopter is used primarily by the air forces of Russia, India and Ukraine, and can transport up to 82 fully equipped troops or up to 20t of cargo.

-The AH-64D is powered by two General Electric T700-701C turbo-shaft engines developing a maximum power of 1,890shp each.
+The AH-64D is powered by two General Electric T700-701C turbo-shaft engines developing a maximum power output of 1,890shp each.
 The high-performance engines ensure the helicopter to reach a maximum altitude of 15,895ft (4,845m) at a rate of climb of 2,915ft/m.

-The AW109 LUH is operated by the armed forces of South Africa, Sweden, New Zealand and Malaysia.
-It is equipped with sophisticated sensors, state-of-the-art avionics and redundant systems for optimum safety and survivability.
+The AW109 LUH is operated by the armed forces of South Africa, Sweden, New Zealand, and Malaysia.
+It is equipped with sophisticated sensors, state-of-the-art avionics, and redundant systems for optimum safety and survivability.